esgf2-us/esgf-1.5-design/design.md

 - Read-write metadata for CMIP6, CMIP6Plus, DRCDP, E3SM, input4MIPs, obs4MIPs

 The initial transfer, any refreshes, and the final transfer will generate audit that can be inspected by the team and include:
-- Date of transfer
+- Transfer start timestamp
-- Source Solr index
+- Source Solr or staging Globus Search index
-- Which project or query parameters were used to retrieve metadata
+- Source query parameters used to retrieve metadata (Project and others)
-- The target Globus index (staging of public)
+- Target staging of public Globus Search index
-- The number of metadata entries process
+- The number of metadata Dataset and File entries procesed
-- The Globus Search ingest ID
+- The Globus Search ingest UUID
 - The Globus Search ingest response code

 #### Metadata synchronization from staging to ESGF-US wide catalog: